NIIT Surtax for US Expat Taxpayers Would End with ACA Reform

 As you know, the Affordable Care Act (ACA) was enacted under the leadership of former President Obama.
 It was put into place as a tax provision that was meant to provide affordable healthcare to all Americans, and applied to all US persons (yes, even US expat taxpayers!).

 The ACA required that you have health insurance that meets the “minimum essential coverage” requirements, or qualify for an exemption from the requirement in order to avoid paying an “individual shared responsibility payment.”
 This was essentially a tax you paid based on a per person basis or a percentage of family income, whichever is greater.
-You can learn more about the current requirements of the ACA on the IRS website.

 How Does the ACA Currently Affect Expats?